-Pre and Co-requisites: N7501, N7540, or permission of the instructor Three Semester Credits: (Contract Hours per Week: Lecture 3)
+Pre and Co-requisites: N7501, N7540, or permission of the instructor

 N7526 Biological Laboratory Practicum for Biobehavioral Research

 This course is designed to provide basic laboratory skills training for performing a biological assay (e.g., enzyme-linked immunosorbent assay) and related activities.
 This practicum will assist student learners to collect and store biological samples in an appropriate manner and perform the assay to generate quality-controlled biological data for biobehavioral and related research.
 The course content will focus on laboratory and clinical safety, sample (e.g., saliva and blood) collection and storage, and substantial skills training for performing and interpreting the data of a biological assay with quality control.